How to Mindfully Approach Romantic Relationships – “It’s All Just A Story We Tell Ourselves.”

 We’ve romanticized the idea of commitment because we believe it will provide our lives with predictability, continuity, and security.
 People don’t commit to one another out of love, they commit to one another out of fear.
 If two people love one another, commitment is unnecessary, because to truly love someone is to want for them what they want for themselves whether it continues to include us or not.

-That fact is, when most people say, “I love you,” they’re really saying “I love the way you make me feel” never realizing that no one can make us feel anything.
+The fact is, when most people say, “I love you,” they’re really saying “I love the way you make me feel,” never once realizing that no one can make us feel anything.
 Only we possess that ability.

 When we stop getting from our lover what we want, and so desperately need, which is constant validation, our love turns to hurt and more often than not, turns to hate.